brands-d/blentom/README.rst

 1. **Download the Addon**: Download the ``blentom.zip`` file from the `GitHub Page <https://github.com/brands-d/blentom/tree/v1.0.0b>`_.
 2. **Install in Blender**: Open Blender and navigate to ``Edit > Preferences > Add-ons > Install...``, then select the ``blentom.zip`` file [1]_.
-3. **Enable the Addon**: Search for 'Blentom' in the Add-ons tab and enable it [2]_.
+3. **Enable the Addon**: Search for 'Blentom' in the Add-ons tab and enable it if not already automatically enabled [2]_.

 ..
-[1] On Windows Blender has to be executed in administrator mode.
+[1] On Windows Blender sometimes has to be executed in administrator mode.
 ..
-[2] The activation takes some time because external dependencies are installed.
+[2] The activation takes some time the first time because external dependencies are installed.

 Usage
 -----